crexi-dev/sdet-assignment/README.md

-# Ramsen Constantione - SDET Assignment
+# Ramsen Constantine - SDET Assignment

 ## Overview
 This solution SDET assignment is done in Playwright with Javascript.